galactic2005/PEModUtils/CONTRIBUTING.md

 # Contributing to PEModUtils

 Thank you for taking the time to contribute to this project!
-My goal with this project is to help LUA scripters through:
+My goal with this project is to help Lua scripters through:

 * Providing code that is documented, optimized, and readable.
 * Providing code that contains error-handling and easily understood error states.